ESAPI/esapi-java-legacy/README.md

 In mid-2014 ESAPI migrated all code and issues from Google Code to GitHub.
 This migration was completed in November 2014.

 ### What about the issues still located on Google Code?
 All issues from Google Code have been migrated to GitHub issues.
-We now use GitHut Issues for reporting everything except security vulnerabilities.
-Other bug tracking sites are undoubtably more advanced, but as developers, we do not want to spent time having to close issues from multiple bug-tracking sites.
-Therefore, until this synchronization happens with the Atlassian Jira instance that we have (but are not using; see GitHub issue #371), please ONLY use GitHub for reporting bugs.
+We now use GitHut Issues for reporting everything *except* security vulnerabilities.
+Other bug tracking sites are undoubtably more advanced, but as developers, we do not want to spent time having to close issues from multiple bug-tracking systems.
+Therefore, until the synchronization happens with the Atlassian Jira instance that we have (but are not using; see GitHub issue #371), please ONLY use GitHub Issues for reporting bugs.

-# Where to Find More Information on ESAPI
+# References: Where to Find More Information on ESAPI
 **OWASP Wiki:** https://owasp.org/www-project-enterprise-security-api/

 **GitHub ESAPI Wiki:** https://github.com/ESAPI/esapi-java-legacy/wiki